Andrea has a background in Myers-Briggs and Western astrology. She mostly writes about relationships.

 INFJ personalities typically like:

-- Places known for great thinking: museums, higher level education, art shows, libraries, symphonies, Ted Talks, coffee shops, concerts, new trendy spots, churches, culturally-diverse hangouts.
+- Places known for great thinking: museums, higher-level education, art shows, libraries, symphonies, Ted Talks, coffee shops, concerts, new trendy spots, churches, and culturally-diverse hangouts.

-- Possibly protests, these might also scare them away
+- Possibly protests, but these might come off anxiety-inducing.

-- Going on big adventures: Peace Corps, missionary work in Africa, traveling across the country for a summer, living abroad to write poetry, and spending a semester at sea
+- Going on big adventures: Peace Corps, missionary work in other countries, living abroad to write poetry, and spending a semester at sea.

 Spotting an INFJ

-This personality is often single, independent, and mayor-like.
-They know everybody, they mix well with others.
+The introverted intuitive personality is often single, independent, and mayor-like.
+They know everybody, and they mix well with others.
 They are private about their relationships, so it can be hard to know if they are taken.

 Something about them seems different than other people.
-They don’t look like they belong in a sorority, they usually dress in imaginative or hipster like clothes, they enjoy witty conversation.
+They don’t look like they belong in a sorority, they usually dress in imaginative or distinctive clothes, and they enjoy witty conversations.

-INFJ are often highly witty, funny, and clever people.
-If you hear something oddly clairvoyant yet funny, you probably are in the realm of INFJ.
+INFJs often have an expansive vocabulary.
+They’re funny and clever.
+If you hear something oddly clairvoyant yet funny, you probably are in the realm of an INFJ.

-If you feel like someone has ESP, they are likely to be INFJ, which is the most likely to be psychic.
-They collect information from the world via introverted intuition, so it is difficult to see how they get information, and they are also inclined toward their emotions -- making them outstanding people readers.
+If you feel like someone has ESP, they are likely an INFJ... the personality is the most likely one to be psychic.
+They collect information from the world via introverted intuition, so it is difficult to see how they get information, and they're also inclined toward their emotions — making them outstanding people readers.

-They have the appearance of staying calm under pressure, having quick and necessary answers, and they generally get along with most people.
+Big Pros: They have the appearance of staying calm under pressure, having quick and necessary answers, and they generally get along with most people.
 They also stick to deadlines and rules.

-They mostly need to watch their practical self, since they are so whimsical and delightful they can forget their five senses and be… accident prone.
+Caution: They mostly need to watch their practical self, since they are so whimsical and delightful they can forget their five senses and be… accident-prone.
 An INFJ should work to be more conscious in present, physical reality.

-They are strong workers, and they need reassurance.
-A compliment, a genuine compliment, can go a long way for them.
-Don’t take advantage of their eager to please side.
-It may be a paradox to be eager to please and also not care -- but that’s the spark of a strong INFJ.
+In a Nutshell: They are strong workers, but they do need reassurance.
+A genuine compliment can go a long way for them.
+Don’t take advantage of their eager to please tendencies.
+It may be a paradox to be "eager to please" and "less ambitious" — but that’s the quirk of a strong INFJ.

 How to Make Friends With an INFJ

 Keep it simple and keep it genuine.
 They’ll read right through you if you’re phony.
-The good news: INFJ are really easy to befriend.
+The good news: INFJs are really easy to befriend.

 - Offer up strange information about yourself, like your paperclip collection you’ve had since you were five.
-Something to pique their interest.
+Something to pique their curiosity.

 - Work with their interests.
-Try planning events that you know involve their creativity -- checking out art, going to a park and watching a crazy urban Shakespeare show, or bake cupcakes together.
-Most INFJ like baking.
+Try planning events that you know work with their creativity — go to an art museum, watch movies, attend Shakespeare in the park, or bake cupcakes together.
+Most INFJs like baking.

 - Don’t crowd them.
-If you bombard them with friendship right from the top -- calling and texting too much, constantly wanting their attention -- you’ll overwhelm them and they'll wish they could find a way to naturally get you to go away.
-Calm down on the friendship recruiting!
+If you bombard them with friendship right from the top — calling and texting too much — you’ll overwhelm them.
+They’ll eventually hope that you’ll leave them alone forever.

 - Offer them chocolate or other goods.
 Who the heck turns down chocolate?

-- Invite them to something really unusual -- larpers at the park, scuba diving with otters, and going on a limousine ride with Power Rangers?
-They might not take you up on this, but INFJ like things that are different.
+- Invite them to something really unusual — larpers at the park, scuba diving with otters, and going on a limousine ride with Power Rangers?
+They might not take you up on this, but INFJs like things that are different.
 It’s like a new texture to explore.

 - Talk to them about your personal problems, especially your love life.
-INFJ like to offer advice here.
-It’s their devil in their side.
+INFJs like to offer personal advice.
+It’s their kryptonite.

 - Support them when they accomplish something.
-Celebrate the book they've been writing on for ages.
+Celebrate the book they wrote.
 AND READ IT.
-And may the gods be in your favor to legit like it.
+And may the gods be ever in your favor to legit like it.

 - Present to them a unique idea to explore, something that the mind will find fascinating.